syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts name="ej.Grid.FilterBarMode"/>

 This specifies the grid to starts the filter action while typing in the filterBar or after pressing the enter key. based on the filterBarMode.
-See filterBarMode
+See <a href="global.html#enum:filterbarmode">filterBarMode</a>.

 #### Default Value:
 {:.param}